 In August 2014, the FASB issued ASU 2014-15, Presentation of Financial Statements - Going Concern (Subtopic 205-40), Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern.
 The amendments in this Update provide guidance about management's responsibility to evaluate whether there are conditions or events, considered in the aggregate, that raise substantial doubt about the entity's ability to continue as a going concern within one year after the date that the financial statements are issued and to provide related footnote disclosures.
-Substantial doubt about an entity's ability to continue as a going concern within one year after the date that the financial statements are issued and to provide related footnote disclosures.
 Substantial doubt about an entity's ability to continue as a going concern exists when relevant conditions and events, considered in the aggregate, indicate that it is probable that the entity will be unable to meet its obligations as they become due within one year after the date that the financial statements are issued.
 The amendments in this Update are effective for the annual period ending after December 15, 2016, and for annual periods and interim periods thereafter.
 Early application is permitted.
 The amendments in this Update were adopted as of December 31, 2016.
 See Note 4 for management's evaluation and discussion.

 In July 2015, the FASB issued ASU No. 2015-11, Inventory (Topic 330), Simplifying the Measurement of Inventory.
 The amendments in this Update require an entity to measure inventory at the lower of cost or net realizable value.
 Net realizable value is the estimated selling prices in the ordinary course of business, less reasonably predictable costs of completion, disposal, and transportation.
 Subsequent measurement is unchanged for inventory measured using LIFO or the retail inventory method.
-The amendments in this Update are effective for fiscal years beginning after December 15, 2016 and interim periods within fiscal years beginning after December 15, 2016 and interim periods within fiscal years beginning after December 15, 2016, the Company adopted the amendments in this Update which does not have any material effect on the financial statements.
+The amendments in this Update are effective for fiscal years beginning after December 15, 2016 and interim periods within fiscal years beginning after December 15, 2017.
+The amendments in this Update should be applied prospectively with earlier application permitted as of the beginning of an interim or annual reporting period.
+As of December 31, 2016, the Company adopted the amendments in this Update which does not have any material effect on the financial statements.